Medicare Advantage vs. Medigap

 Questions To Help You Decide Between Medicare Advantage and Medigap

-There are several questions you can ask yourself to help narrow down whether Medigap or Medicare Advantage might be a better fit for you.
+You can ask yourself several questions to narrow down whether Medigap or Medicare Advantage might be a better fit for you.

 If you’re considering Medicare Advantage, these are some questions you should ask yourself.